canonical/joule/README.md

 ## TODO

 * Daemon needs to be made generic.
-* Auto detect the SQS queue
+* Auto detect the SQS queue.